-You can practise your swing at the 300-yard driving range or play 27-holes on this championship course.
+You can practice your swing at the 300-yard driving range or play 27-holes on this championship course.

 If you only have time to play 18 holes, the course is rated at par-72, and with challenging fairways and pristine greens, it’s great for beginners, intermediates and seasoned golfers.

 There’s plenty of wildlife to see as you navigate your way around the course too, with deer and squirrels lurking in the woodland close by.